leaflabs/www.leaflabs.com/posts/the-state-of-the-maple-tree.md

 Title: the state of the maple tree
 Date: 2010-02-14 00:39
-Author: Jessb
+Author: jessb
 Category: Uncategorized

 Hi everyone!
-As you can probably tell from Okie's awesome picture in the post below, we got back the prototypes for Maple Rev2 about a week ago.
+As you can probably tell from okie's awesome picture in the post below, we got back the prototypes for Maple Rev2 about a week ago.
 You may recall that the revisions were to fix two issues.
 The first is that the I/O has been relabeled in a format we think makes more sense for use with the STM32 –